isovector/draconian-results/pho.md

     50 vehicles may be present, and people who attend in a vehicle must remain in the vehicle)
 -   Musical groups of up to 5 musicians may perform
+-   The only people who can sing are soloists and worship leaders.
+The only people who can chant are worship leaders

 Masks are required at all times by everyone in attendance.